Blake Shelton Agrees With Everyone Who Doesn’t Think He’s The ‘Sexiest Man Alive’

 “Oh, it’s still fun,” he said.

 Blake’s long joked that he didn’t think he deserved the title ever since his cover was officially unveiled back in November 2017.
-He was even self-depreciating in his cover interview for the magazine.
+He was even self-deprecating in his cover interview for the magazine.

-Back in May of last year, the country superstar once again poked a little fun at himself over the title as he described himself as being “odd-looking” but quipped that he was still “accepted.”
+Back in May of last year, the country superstar once again poked a little fun at himself over the honor as he described himself as being “odd-looking” but quipped that he was still “accepted.”

 “Look at this chin, this chin and this chin and then tell yourself I was the Sexiest Man Alive,” he told E!
 News.

-Blake made similar remarks on The Ellen DeGeneres Show where he admitted he was “milking” the title.
+Blake made similar remarks on The Ellen DeGeneres Show (via YouTube), where he claimed he was “milking” the title.